hanwenzhang123/fullstack-note/04-note/README.md

 - rendering development build js files on UI will take more time as compared to production version
 - which production is very crisp, compact, compressed, uglified for better user experience and loading on UI.

+#### Web Performance Check
+- We have been using google page insights, gtmetrix, lighthouse or the performance tool in chrome.

 [[↑] Back to top](#table-of-contents)